Raizo62/vwifi/README.md

 # vwifi

-## What is this?
+## What is this ?

-Virtual Wifi between Virtual Machines
+Simulate Wi-Fi (802.11) between Linux Virtual Machines on Qemu/VirtualBox/...

 ## Dependencies